Current Fellows

 Scott DiGiulio is an associate professor of Classics at Mississippi State University, where he is also a research associate of the Cobb Institute of Archaeology.
 He holds degrees from Harvard University and Brown University (PhD 2015).
 His research explores the intersection of Roman literature, ancient scholarship, and reading practice, focusing on imperial Greek and Latin prose.
 His first book, Reading Miscellany in the Roman Empire: Aulus Gellius and the Imperial Prose Collection (Oxford 2024), examines how an ancient reader could make sense of a fragmentary and disordered work such as Gellius’ miscellany, the Noctes Atticae, and interprets the work as a fundamentally literary collection that offers a profound meditation on the experience of reading and literary culture at the height of the Roman Empire.
 Incorporating inter- and intratextual analyses alongside narratologically informed readings, it investigates the strategies used by Gellius to provide a framework for treating miscellany seriously and on its own terms as an artistic literary form.

-In the framework of the Basel Fellowship in Latin Literature, Scott will work on his second book, provisionally titled Verba aliena: Quotation as Discursive Practice in Roman Literature.
+In the framework of the Basel Fellowship in Latin Literature, Scott worked on his second book, provisionally titled Verba aliena: Quotation as Discursive Practice in Roman Literature.
 This book aims to reevaluate the use of direct quotation in Roman authors of the late Republic and Empire, understanding their use of earlier poetry and other literature as a vital communicative aspect of these authors’ processes of negotiating both their own literary identities and the broader definition of what it means to be learned in the ancient Mediterranean world.
 While allusion and imitation are understood as spaces for literary virtuosity, quotation has been relegated to the realm of unimaginative compilation, viewed as the practice of ancient scholars more interested in collecting the words of others than in creating literature of their own.
 However, through a survey of authors including Cicero, Varro, Seneca the Younger, Suetonius, and Athenaeus, this book argues that ancient authors understood their use of quotation as integral to their own projects, productively exploiting the interactions between source texts and new contexts.

 [Translate to English:] Chris van den Berg